 - Base metals: Base metal alloys, principally made of nickel, chromium, copper, zinc, and beryllium have gained widespread usage due to their lower cost and high strength.
-In dentistry, silver is also considered a base metal due to its high reactivity in the oral cavity.
+In dentistry, silver is also considered a base metal.
 It’s important to note that silver in its purest form is not used in dentistry.

 - Noble metals: These alloys include palladium, platinum, ruthenium, rhodium, and iridium.
 They may also include gold but contain less than high noble metals.